-The requirements for roads and footpaths will generally be those set out City Council 'Taking in Charge Policy Document', and DMURS (2019).
+The requirements for roads and footpaths will generally be those set out City Council 'Taking in Charge Policy Document', and DMURS (2019), including any supplemental advice notes.
 Where an innovative layout is accepted by the Planning Authority variations to these requirements may be accepted.
 In allowing any deviation in the general requirements, the primary consideration will be the safety of pedestrians, cyclists and access for emergency vehicles.